LoyolaChicagoCS/gradhandbook/source/regulations.rst

 Comp 490 and 499 are for 1-6 credits.
 Up to 6 credits total can be counted toward graduation, counting all the times you register for these two courses.
-In practice that means 3 or 6 credits since all other courses are 3 credits.
+(In practice that usually means 3 or 6 credits since all other courses are 3 credits.)
 You do not need to take a multiple of three credits at a time.
 What matters is the total, when it is time to graduate.

 .. old ??